Governor's Guards: First Company Governor's Foot Guard

-The First Company Governor's Foot Guard was organized in Hartford in October 1771 as the Connecticut Governor's Guard, and is the oldest military organization in continuous existence in the United States.
-Although other organizations may have been formed at an earlier date, the First Company is unique in its record of unbroken service.

-Hartford, in 1771, was remote from larger towns.
+The First Company Governor's Foot Guard (1GFG) was raised in Hartford in October 1771 as the Governor's Guard and is the oldest American military unit in continuous existence.
+Although other units may have been formed at an earlier date, the First Company is unique in its record of unbroken service.
+In 1771 Hartford was remote from larger towns.
 It was a small town of 3,000 inhabitants, with few churches and schools.
 The journey to New York or Boston took three days in a stagecoach which ran but once a week.
 Small as it was, Hartford was not lacking in public spirit.

-A member of the 1st Co.
-Governor's Foot Guard drills a pilot hole for a tent stake in the parking lot of Saint Francis Hospital in Hartford, Connecticut.